Office of Federal Contract Compliance Programs (OFCCP)

 Frequently Asked Questions

-- Which employee activities are protected by this Final Rule?
+- Which employee activities are protected by the pay transparency regulations?

-- Which employee activities are not protected by this Final Rule?
+- Which employee activities are not protected by the pay transparency regulations?

-- How do the Final Rule’s employee protections differ from protections under the National Labor Relations Act (NLRA)?
+- How do the employee protections in the pay transparency regulations differ from protections under the National Labor Relations Act (NLRA)?